Lonami/grammers/grammers-mtproto/DEPS.md

 ## getrandom

-Needed to generate secure values, such as nonces, during the generation of an authorization key.
+Needed to generate secure values, such as nonces, during the generation of an Authorization Key.

 ## grammers-crypto